By Doris Loh

 This is the reason why COVID-19 can cause damage to many other organs in addition to lungs in the respiratory system.

-The fact that heart damage is commonly reported in COVID-19 patients regardless of age, and that heart injuries may persist long after recovery is troubling.
+The fact that heart damage is commonly reported in COVID-19 patients regardless of age, and that heart injury may persist long after recovery is troubling.

 Since viral particles were found during autopsies in many types of heart tissues of patients infected by SARS-CoV-2, it is not surprising that the virus can directly attack heart muscles.